SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

    while True:
        ...

-If the ``threaded`` parameter for the ``on`` decorator is true, then the function being decorated will run in a separate thread.
+If the ``threaded`` parameter for the ``on`` decorator is True, then the function being decorated will run in a separate thread.
 This allows blocking code to run while still listening for updates.

 It is useful if you want to get user input but also want to have the user receive other data.